public class CompoundWordIterator extends Object implements Iterator<String>

 public boolean hasNext()

-if there is another token to return.public String next()
+true if there is another token to return.public String next()

-in complexity where n
+O(n) in complexity where n is the number

 of unique words starting the set of compound tokens recognized by this